 People who get fired or pushed out are often extremely competent leaders who've threatened someone.
 No, this isn’t always the case, but it is far more often than you’re led to believe when the ink is still wet on your diploma.
 I’m not making light of the real financial impact of being unemployed, but I find that’s unnecessarily paired with insecurity that comes when your career doesn’t smoothly daisy chain from job to job.

 You feel you have to explain for justify some “irregularity” or "inconsistency."
 Spoiler Alert: You don’t.
 Reality: more people than not have gaps, breaks, zig and zags in their work history.
-Life is not linear, without rents, tears and seams.
+Life is not linear.
+It's the zigs and zags that make it interesting and that make you better and give your work dimension and depth.

 We all deserve to have a life to reflect on and smile.